ejplatform/ej-server/docs/dev-docs/architecture.rst

     The boards app allow regular users to have their own "board" or "timeline" of conversations.
 The default conversation feed in "/conversations/" can only be managed by users with special permissions.

-``ej_experiments``
-    This optional app is responsible for creating and saving testing data in the database.
-It is useful for development, but it is not enabled in deployment installations.

 Third party Apps